.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Is it easy to use the Palermo and Catania airports?

 While you probably won't get lost at either one, it's good to keep a few things in mind.
-At Palermo's Falcone-Borsellino (Punta Raisi) Airport, your baggage will have to be checked at customs if it hasn't yet been inspected and you're arriving from a non-EC country.
-A simple matter, but first you have to find your luggage, which will arrive in the international baggage claim area, not the baggage carousel assigned to your domestic connecting flight from Rome or Milan.
+Your baggage will have to be checked at customs if it hasn't yet been inspected and you're arriving from a non-EC country.
+A simple matter, but first you have to find your luggage, which may arrive in the international baggage claim area, not the baggage carousel assigned to your domestic connecting flight from Rome or Milan.
 So if your baggage was "checked through" directly from New York, Toronto or Sydney, and you haven't seen it since then, you will have to claim it in the international area, which is clearly indicated.
-Catania's Filippo Eredia (Fontanarossa) airport is organized in a similar manner but the terminal itself is smaller than Palermo's.
+Catania's Filippo Eredia (Fontanarossa) airport is a new facility, expanded in 2007.

 In the event that your bags aren't found in either claims area, it is possible that they'll arrive with the next flight if you flew with Alitalia from Rome or Milan.
 If the next scheduled flight arrives only an hour after yours, it's probably worth waiting to see if your bags arrive with it before going on to Palermo or Catania.

-Owing largely to their size, Sicily's airports are quite efficient.
+Owing largely to their small size, Sicily's airports are quite efficient.
 In addition to those at Palermo and Catania, there is a smaller airport at Trapani with flights to Palermo, Lampedusa and Pantelleria.
 The airport of Reggio di Calabria (on the other side of the Strait of Messina) has flights for Rome and Milan.
+For more info check out our arrivals and airline pages.

 How do I get to the city from the airport?